NVIDIA/clara-dicom-adapter/docs/setup/schema.md

 }
 ```

+> [!Note]
+> If Clara DICOM Adapter is deployed via helm chart, find and modify `dicomPort` in `~/.clara/charts/dicom-adapter/templates/values.yaml` instead of modifying the scp port number in the `appsettings.json` file describe above.

 ## Configuration Validation

 Clara DICOM Adapter validates all settings during `start i[]`.
 Any provided values that are invalid